 One strategy within this agenda is to push for further integration in the CLMVT (Cambodia, Laos, Myanmar, Vietnam, Thailand) context.
 They aim21 for the border between Thailand and the CLMV territories to be “gradually perceived as bridges linking economies, trade, and investment together”.

 For e-commerce players, it could mean less complexity and lower costs when selling and delivering goods across these five countries, especially in the Indochina region.

-A high-speed rail will connect the three key airports of Don Mueang (DMK), Suvarnabhumi (BKK), and U-Tapao (UTP).
-Meanwhile, Thailand will also build and expand ports along the EEC to make the country a centre for trade among ASEAN, China, and India.
+A high-speed rail15 will connect the three key airports of Don Mueang (DMK), Suvarnabhumi (BKK), and U-Tapao (UTP).
+Meanwhile, Thailand will also build and expand ports along the EEC23 to make the country a centre for trade among ASEAN, China, and India.
 These developments will increase the country’s capacity to move goods.

 With the opportunities that Thailand 4.0 will open up, you can be a step ahead of the competition by beginning to participate in the country’s e-commerce industry.

 To be well-positioned for Thailand 4.0, e-commerce sellers both in and outside of the country can: